-If the burner is equipped with Induced Flue Gas Recirculation (IFGR), it will require a duct connection between the stack outlet of the boiler and the air inlet of the burner.
+If the burner is equipped with Induced Flue Gas Recirculation (IFGR), it will require a duct connection between the stack outlet of the boiler and the air inlet of the burner (See Figure C-13).
 FGR is used to reduce NOx emissions.
 There can be different levels of NOx emissions that require different quantities of flue gas and different FGR duct and valve sizes.
 Proper sizing and installation of the FGR duct must be done to provide the required emission control and burner performance.

 The FGR control valve is already installed on the burner and the duct will connect to this point.
-A flange is supplied on the burner that the pipe can be welded to.
 Depending on the duct size required, a pipe reducer may be required to match the control valve to the duct.
 The control valve is usually a smaller pipe size.
 The FGR shutoff valve may also require a pipe reducer, depending on the duct size.
-Two flanges are provided on the shutoff valve to weld to the inlet and outlet pipe.